dolittle/Documentation/Documentation/Documentation/writing_guide.md

 * `Source/content` is the folder that Hugo uses to render dolittle.io, making it the root of the pages.
 It contains symlinks to each `Source/repositories` submodules Documentation folder where the real content is.

+Example of how [dolittle-fundamentals](https://github.com/dolittle-fundamentals) is structured within the Documentation repository:

 [A link to the md that works](../images/lol/)

 ![example of the internal structure](../images/pic.jpg)